PranavMaddula/BlindSight/README.md

 Testing and Notes:
-Speak to Amazon Echo - "Alexa start BlindSight" (you should hear the response as: "Sure, You can ask me to describe the scene")
+"Alexa start BlindSight" (you should hear the response as: "Sure, You can ask me to describe the scene") "Alexa get my user ID" -> Copy the userId and paste it in DynamoPush.py file
-Get the userId.
-Speak to Amazon Echo - "Alexa ask smart cap to get the user info" (you should hear a long code) Speak to Amazon Echo - "Alexa ask smart cap" "describe the scene"" (you should hear the response as: "No data received from device in past one minute").
-This makes sure that the Alexa skills kit and dynamoDb are working as expected.
-Copy the userId and paste it in DynamoPush.py file

 Make sure you have python 2.7.9

-1. Run camera_image.py: <pre>python camera_image.py</pre> (You should see the images in the same folder)
+1. Run Camera.py: <pre>python Camera.py</pre> (You should see the images in the same folder)
-2. Run ms_visionapi.py: <pre>python ms_visionapi.py</pre> (You should see the results in the terminal)
+2. Run Vision.py: <pre>python Vision.py</pre> (You should see the results in the terminal)
-3. Run aws_dynamodb.py: <pre>python aws_dynamosb.py</pre> (Note: this might require sudo access depending on if you used sudo while doing aws configure.
-It will tell you if update item succedded for dynamodb)
+3. Run DynamoPut.py: <pre>python DynamoPut.py</pre> (Note: this might require sudo access depending on if you used sudo while doing aws configure.
+It will tell you if update item succedded for DynamoDB)
 12. Speak to Alexa - "Alexa start BlindSight" "describe the scene".
 If everything went well, you should now hear some relevant to the image that was capture by the camera
 Example: 'I think it is a yellow truck going on the road and the keywords are road, car, trees, sky'